 What help do I need?

 There are lots of organisations and individuals out there who can provide help with specific tasks.
-Here are a few options:
+This page lists a few options.

 Help with cleaning

 Cleaners can be a great help, but think about what you want them to do and how much you can afford to pay before you employ one.
 Two hours a week probably won’t be enough to clean a large home and do your laundry.
 You might want to get them to focus on a few things you find difficult, like vacuuming, changing the bed or cleaning the oven.

 To get some help with shopping, you could: